CivicActions/ssp-toolkit/docs/ssp.md

 ### IA-8 (3): Use Of Ficam-Approved Products

-> The organization employs only FICAM-approved information system components in [Assignment: organization-defined information systems] to accept third-party credentials.

 ##### LINCS

 LINCS does not utilize FICAM approved products.

 ### IA-8 (4): Use Of Ficam-Issued Profiles

-> The information system conforms to FICAM-issued profiles.

 ##### LINCS